universalbit-dev/gekko-m4-globular-cluster/README.md

 Gekko-M4 The MIT License (MIT) Copyright (c) 2022 UniversalBit Blockchain This Software unlike easy gains
+#### targets:
+improve graphic and correct some errors, enhance the application by solving some vulnerabilities.

+#### it is not possible to obtain easy earnings

 During these months (from June 2021) I am committed to understanding how this application could work and there is still a lot of work to be done. this application is not intended as a quick profit use.

 Gekko-M4 [Buy/Sell]

-help to improve the blockchain project
-Donation Address : LTC LWgAMAXEbcMienXHqzmSn8Gg4A6Q6RywWt
+help to improve the universalbit blockchain project Donation Address : LTC LWgAMAXEbcMienXHqzmSn8Gg4A6Q6RywWt